apigee/apijam/Labs/Appendix/API Development - Hosted Functions/Lab 2 - Developing Offline/README.md

 3. Now update the script with the same file from above in the previous section

-4. Save the script which will deploy it to the hosted functions backend
+4. Save the script which will deploy it to the hosted targets backend
 ![image alt text](./media/saveIndexDotJs.png)

 5. Test it by using one of your previous curl tests and update the url appropriately.
 Here's an example: `https://apigee-hf-testing-test.apigee.net/gs-hf-proxy/route?from=Toronto%2CCanada&to=Austin%2CTX%2CUSA`